uvarc/rc-website/content/userinfo/reference/rstudio-docker.md

 projecturl = "https://hub.docker.com/r/rocker/rstudio/"
 +++

-{{< define "RStudio Server" "RStudio Server enables you to provide a browser based interface to a version of R running on a remote Linux server, bringing the power and productivity of the RStudio IDE to server-based deployments of R. The instructions below will launch your RStudio environment locally." >}}
+{{< define "RStudio Server" "RStudio Server enables you to provide a browser based interface to a version of R running on a remote Linux server, bringing the power and productivity of the RStudio IDE to server-based deployments of R. The instructions below will launch your RStudio environment locally within a Docker container." >}}

 # Installing Docker